deckhouse/deckhouse/modules/040-node-manager/docs/FAQ.md

 ## How to change CRI for the whole cluster?

+> **Note!** Docker is deprecated, CRI can only be switched from Docker to Containerd.
+It's prohibited to switch from Containerd to Docker.

 It is necessary to use the `dhctl` utility to edit the `defaultCRI` parameter in the `cluster-configuration` config.

 Also, this operation can be done with patch: